KeyboardKit/KeyboardKit/Readmes/UIKit.md

 Since these views are regular views, you can use them in your hosting application as well.

+## Components

-SInce layout is much more complicated in UIKit than in SwiftUI, KeyboardKit also has many UIKit component that can be composed into UIKit-based keyboards:
+Since layout is much more complicated in UIKit than in SwiftUI, KeyboardKit also has many UIKit component that can be composed into UIKit-based keyboards:

 * `VerticalKeyboardComponent` describe components that can be added to a vertical flow, e.g. a vertical stack view.
 It has a height constraint that.
 * `HorizontalKeyboardComponent` describe components that can be added to a horizontal flow, e.g. a horizontal stack view.
 It has a width constraint.